-Full-time instructional faculty: Faculty employed on a full-time basis for instruction (including those with released time for research)
+Full-time instructional faculty: faculty employed on a full-time basis for instruction (including those with released time for research)

-Part-time instructional faculty: Adjuncts and other instructors being paid solely for part-time classroom instruction.
+Part-time instructional faculty: adjuncts and other instructors being paid solely for parttime classroom instruction.
 Also includes full-time faculty teaching less than two semesters, three quarters, two trimesters, or two four-month sessions.
 Employees who are not considered full-time instruction faculty but who teach one or more non-clinical credit courses may be counted as part-time faculty.

-Minority faculty: Includes faculty who designate themselves as Black/African American; American Indian or Alaska Native; Asian; Native Hawaiian or other Pacific Islander; or Hispanic/Latino.
+Minority faculty: includes faculty who designate themselves as Black, non-Hispanic; American Indian or Alaska Native; Asian, Native Hawaiian or other Pacific Islander, or Hispanic.

-Doctorate: Includes such degrees as Doctor of Philosophy, Doctor of Education, Doctor of Juridical Science, and Doctor of Public Health in any field such as arts, sciences, education, engineering, business, and public administration.
+Doctorate: includes such degrees as Doctor of Philosophy, Doctor of Education, Doctor of Juridical Science, and Doctor of Public Health in any field such as arts, sciences, education, engineering, business, and public administration.
 Also includes terminal degrees formerly designated as "first professional," including dentistry (DDS or DMD), medicine (MD), optometry (OD), osteopathic medicine (DO), pharmacy (DPharm or BPharm), podiatric medicine (DPM), veterinary medicine (DVM), chiropractic (DC or DCM), or law (JD).

-Terminal master's degree: The highest degree in a field: example, M. Arch (in architecture) and MFA (master of fine arts in art or theater).
+Terminal master's degree: a master's degree that is considered the highest degree in a field: example, M. Arch (in architecture) and MFA (master of fine arts in art or theater).

-Instructional Faculty Headcounts as of November 1, 2021 Full-time Part-time TOTAL a) To otal number of instructional faculty 421 120 541 b) To otal number who are members of minority groups 80 10 90 c) To otal number who are women 128 33 161 d) To otal number who are men 293 87 380 e) To otal number who are nonresident aliens 52 3 55 f) To otal number with doctorate, or other terminal degree 389 62 451 otal number whose highest degree is a master's but ot a terminal master's 19 23 42 h) To otal number whose highest degree is a bachelor's 9 12 21 otal number whose highest degree is unknown or ther 4 23 27 pr otal number in stand-alone graduate/professional rograms in which faculty teach virtually only raduate-level students
+Instructional Faculty Headcounts as of November 1, 2023 Full-time Part-time TOTAL a) Total number of instructional faculty 444 174 618 b) Total number who are members of minority groups 89 25 114 c) Total number who are women 141 71 212 d) Total number who are men 303 103 406 e) Total number who are nonresident aliens 62 13 75 f) Total number with doctorate, or other terminal degree 407 91 498 g) Total number whose highest degree is a master's but not a terminal master's 22 35 57 h) Total number whose highest degree is a bachelor's 8 15 23 i) Total number whose highest degree is unknown or other 7 33 40 j) Total number in stand-alone graduate/professional programs in which faculty teach virtually only graduate-level students